MAMAF-Net: Motion-Aware and Multi-Attention Fusion Network for Stroke Diagnosis: Results

 In this section, the experimental results of the test (unseen) set are given for the MAMAF-Net model.
 Table~\ref{tab:experiment} presents the average detection results of the proposed MAMAF-Net and state-of-the-art computed over the $5$-folds.
 Accordingly, in the table, the video sequence length is increased to investigate the performance of MAMAF-Net model for stroke diagnosis.
 It can be seen that for each video sequence, the highest AUC scores are obtained by the proposed MAMAF-Net model.
 On the other hand, among state-of-the-art deep models, the highest AUC score is achieved by DenseNet-121 with a $92.65\%$ for the sequence length of $(N=25)$, where the performance is the closest by $0.28\%$ to the proposed MAMAF-Net with $92.93\%$ AUC.
 Additionally, the proposed MAMAF-Net has achieved a successful diagnosis performance with a sensitivity level of $93.62\%$ and F$1$-Score of $91.19\%$ for the largest sequence length.

-Further analysis reveals that increasing the sequence length improves the performance of the proposed model in terms of the AUC score as it can be depicted in Figure~\ref{fig:ROC_curve}.
-Accordingly, the confusion matrices of the MAMAF-Net and DenseNet-121 models for sequence length $(N=75)$ are given in Table~\ref{tab:CMs}, where their sensitivity levels are $93.62\%$ and $89.36\%$, respectively.
+Further analysis reveals that increasing the sequence length improves the performance of the proposed model in terms of the AUC score as it can be depicted in Fig.~\ref{fig:ROC_curve}.
+Accordingly, the confusion matrices of the MAMAF-Net and DenseNet-121 models for sequence length $(N=75)$ are given in Fig.~\ref{fig:confusion_matrices}, where their sensitivity levels are $93.62\%$ and $89.36\%$, respectively.
 The confusion matrices reveal that the proposed model can correctly detect $88$ stroke patients, and $43$ healthy controls, whereas the state-of-the-art DenseNet-121 model detects $84$ stroke patients and $40$ healthy controls accurately.
 Moreover, we generally see an improvement in sensitivity metric in state-of-the-art models by utilizing the multi-attention fusion in the model, especially for the smallest sequence length of $(N=25)$.
-Accordingly, the ROC curve plots of the models as the sequence length is $(N=25)$ are given in Figure~\ref{fig:ROC_curve}, where each model has achieved an AUC score of $>85\%$ for stroke diagnosis.
+Accordingly, the ROC curve plots of the models as the sequence length is $(N=25)$ are given in Fig.~\ref{fig:ROC_curve}, where each model has achieved an AUC score of $>85\%$ for stroke diagnosis.
+We emphasized the results of $(N=25)$ in Fig.~\ref{fig:ROC_curve} since it can generally achieve comparable results to the leading sequence length of $(N=75)$ with less computational complexity, especially, when considering an application of the proposed approach in devices with limited memory and battery.